-241-242.
-SURVEY OF MATHEMATICS.
-Throughout the year.
-Credit three hours a term.
+241. SURVEY OF MATHEMATICS.
+Spring term.
+Credit three hours.
 Prerequisite, Mathematics 162 or consent of the teacher.
-First term prerequisite to second.
 M W F 9.
 Mrs. GAL.

 Primarily for undergraduates.
 Review of elementary mathematics from a more advanced viewpoint.
 Introduction to the general character of higher mathematics.
 Particularly intended for prospective teachers and those with a cultural interest in mathematics.